 Individuals who practice this field of science and carry out these evaluations are known as psychometricians.
 To be qualified as a psychometrician, they have to undergo some advanced graduate training in this field of study.

 Psychometric tests are usually conducted during the screening of candidates for the job vacancies.
-These tests are, therefore, designed in a way that they can be used to measure the behavioural style and mental capabilities of the individual as both of these factors play crucial role in the individual’s ability to fit into the new environment.
+These tests are, therefore, designed in a way that they can be used to measure the behavioral style and mental capabilities of the individual as both of these factors play crucial role in the individual’s ability to fit into the new environment.

-The employers want the candidates to be assessed on their aptitude as well as their ability and characteristic traits that would help them to perform well in the new role that they are about to be given.
+The employers want the candidates to be assessed on their aptitude as well as their ability and traits that would help them to perform well in the new role that they are about to be given.
 These tests can even extract that information which otherwise remains hidden and cannot be detected through the documents of the individual and the interview.

 If you are about to apply for a job vacancy at a company, you will first be asked to submit your resume.
 The resume will serve as the first step of the screening process.
-Once you qualify for that step, you will be sent a letter from the company’s representative, stating the instructions for sitting in for the psychometric test.
+Once you qualify for that level, you will be sent a letter from the company’s representative, stating the instructions for sitting in for the psychometric test.

-So you have received the instructions and date to sit in for psychometrics but you don’t know what to do.
+So you have received the instructions and date to sit in for psychometrics, but you don’t know what to do.
 So here are some preparatory steps that you can take.